ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 200 minutes.
 Currently at 58% on Web Dev course.
 Finished todo list app.
 Started Patatap clone.
 LONGEST DAY OF CODING YET!

 **Thoughts**: Loving these projects!
 Thinking it would be cool to make a Patatap clone that teaches you the sounds of a language.

+### Day 72: April 18th, 2017

+**Today's Progress**: Coded for 182 minutes.
+Now at 63% on Web Dev course.
+Finished Patatap clone after some debugging.
+Started Backend section.
+A little nervous because I've never done it before but excited to learn!

+**Thoughts**: I'm somehow finding a lot more time for coding- which is awesome!
+This is my third day overall with > 3 hrs time spent coding.
+Yes, this includes tutorials but I'm progressing quickly I think.